Board of Directors

 Marco studied theoretical math (algebra, logic and topology) and applied math (statistics, operations research and theory of programming language design) at the University of Padova in Italy.
 He obtained an MBA from the school “Enrico Mattei” in Milan.
 He was a Fulbright scholar in mathematics and economics at the University of California in Berkeley.
 Marco worked for 11 years at BARRA in Berkeley – a think tank developing statistical risk models for equity and fixed income markets around the world.
 He worked as visual artist on a full-time basis for 5 years.
 Marco obtained a MFA focusing on the intersection between public art and ecology.
 He later worked for 6 years managing investment equity portfolios primarily on behalf of large foundations and endowments.
 Marco left the corporate world in April 2009 and is currently studying permaculture design and system theory.
 He is a Soil Trust Advisor and founding member of Slow Money.

-Rick is a professor at Wayne State University.
+Rick is an assistant professor at the Wayne State University School of Social Work where he teaches community building and development and social policy.
+He does research on poverty, inequality, migration, and the impact of sustainable community development initiatives.
+The Association for Community Organization and Social Administration awarded him the 2013 Emerging Scholar Award.
 Prior to his involvement with Ecocity Builders, he served as a Presidential Management Intern at the US Department of Housing and Urban Development (HUD) and US Agency for International Development.
-As a desk officer for the Empowerment Zone and Renewal Community Initiative at HUD, he developed performance measures, coordinated information systems and advised CEOs and local government staff on ways of enhancing community development strategies.
 Smith also served in Peace Corps Mongolia, managed the Spring Institute English Language Center and consulted with the World Bank, UNDP and UNICEF.
-He is also a graduate of the University of Michigan and Western Michigan University.
+He is a graduate of the University of California, Berkeley, University of Michigan and Western Michigan University.

 Tawni Aaron is a LEED certified architectural designer & marketing coordinator of residential, commercial and urban design projects.
 She is passionate about creating a shared business community that has an emphasis on Green technology, education and collaboration.
 Tawni has enjoyed volunteering with many important organizations; Meals on Wheels, Green Century Institute, Architecture for Humanity, EcoTuesday and Ecocity Builders.